 On the grounds of the mansion, the mausoleum holds four bodies: Columbus, Harriet, William and Mary.
 A place for Mary’s husband Alexander B. McDowell remains empty.

-Shard Villa is also noted in books that collect stories of haunted houses, claiming that Columbus remains unsettled and still wanders the grounds from time to time.
+Collections of haunted house stories also include Shard Villa, claiming Columbus Smith remains unsettled and still wanders the grounds from time to time.